Abbie0522/Software_Engineering/README.md

-# Fitness Booking System
+# Fitness Workout Tracking System
-This is a web-based Fitness Booking System that designed to help users to manage their fitness activities in a more organized and convenient way.
-The system provides a smooth and user-friendly experience that allows users to plan their fitness journey, monitor their personal progress and access fitness-related services in a more efficiently way.
-It aims to improve overall user engagement and encourage a healthier and more consistent lifestyle.
+This is a web-based Fitness Workout Tracking System designed to help users manage their workout activities in a more organized and convenient way.
+The system provides a smooth and user-friendly experience that allows users to plan workout schedules, track completed workouts and monitor personal fitness progress more efficiently.
+It aims to improve workout consistency, encourage healthier habits and support users in maintaining a more active lifestyle.

 ---